gusentanan/bagusmerta.com/src/content/project/grammafy.md

 ### Key Features

-The app features intelligent tone selection, allowing users to choose from Formal (business-appropriate), Neutral (balanced), or Friendly (conversational) correction styles depending on their communication context.
+The app features intelligent tone selection, allowing users to choose from three correction styles:
+- **Formal** - Business-appropriate corrections for professional communication
+- **Neutral** - Balanced tone for general-purpose writing
+- **Friendly** - Conversational style for casual messages

+Users enjoy a chat-like experience with conversation-style UI and typing animations that make grammar correction feel natural and engaging.
 The smart input interface automatically detects clipboard content when the field is empty and provides a seamless send experience when filled.

-Users enjoy a chat-like experience with conversation-style UI and typing animations that make grammar correction feel natural and engaging.
 The instant copy function enables one-tap copying of corrected text to clipboard, streamlining the workflow for immediate use in other applications.

 Privacy is a core focus with a privacy-first design that ensures no data logging and uses the user's own API credentials.
 The app also allows users to refresh responses and generate new corrections with different tones, providing flexibility in communication style.
-The robust testing foundation includes 26+ unit tests with high coverage across Repository and NetworkDataSource layers.

 ### Technical Lessons Learned

 Building Grammafy provided valuable insights into Flutter development and software architecture patterns.
 Implementing Clean Architecture with Flutter taught me the importance of proper separation of concerns, where the three-layer approach (Domain → Data → Presentation) made the codebase significantly more testable and maintainable.
 Using dependency injection with get_it and injectable created a loosely coupled system where business logic remained independent of framework-specific details.

 Working with flutter_bloc and Freezed unions provided type-safe state management that proved invaluable for complex UI flows.
-The pattern of state.when() for handling different states (initial, loading, success, failure) while maintaining tone selection across all states demonstrated the power of immutable state management in creating predictable user experiences.
+The pattern of `state.when()` for handling different states (initial, loading, success, failure) while maintaining tone selection across all states demonstrated the power of immutable state management in creating predictable user experiences.

 The integration of functional programming concepts through fpdart's Either monad for error handling was particularly enlightening.
 This approach eliminated the need for try-catch blocks throughout the presentation layer, making error handling more predictable and maintainable.
-The result.fold() pattern for handling success/failure cases created cleaner, more readable code.
+The `result.fold()` pattern for handling success/failure cases created cleaner, more readable code.

-Developing a comprehensive testing strategy taught me the value of different testing approaches at various levels.
-Creating 26+ comprehensive unit tests covering Repository and NetworkDataSource layers using Mockito for API mocking achieved high test coverage by testing both success and failure scenarios, ensuring reliable business logic validation.
+Developing a comprehensive testing strategy taught me the value of different testing approaches at various levels:
+- Creating 26+ comprehensive unit tests covering Repository and NetworkDataSource layers
+- Using Mockito for API mocking to test both success and failure scenarios
+- Implementing end-to-end testing with Patrol framework for native feature interactions

 The implementation of end-to-end testing using the Patrol framework provided superior UI testing capabilities compared to traditional Flutter integration tests.
 Patrol's ability to interact with native platform features like clipboard access and handle complex user flows made testing the complete grammar correction workflow seamless, giving confidence in the app's reliability across different user scenarios.